-The Group has adopted all the revised standards and amendments that are relevant to the Group's operations and mandatory for annual period beginning 1 January 2022.
-The effect of the adoption of these new and revised standards, and amendments was not material to the Group's results or financial position.
+The Group has adopted all the revised standards and amendments that are relevant to the Group's operations and mandatory for annual period beginning 1 January 2023.
+The effect of the adoption of these new and revised standards, amendments and interpretations was not material to the Group's results or financial position.

-The Group has adopted the following amendments for the first time for annual reporting period beginning 1 January 2022 to the Conceptual Framework)
+The Group has adopted the following amendments for the first time for annual reporting period beginning 1 January 2023